 We rely on third-party suppliers for equipment components and services that we use to provide our ATG and satellite services.
 Many suppliers of critical components of our equipment are single-source providers.
-Components for which we rely on single-source suppliers include, among others, the antennas and modems for all systems, the radomes for our satellite systems and the equipment used at our ATG and ATG-NG cell site base stations.
+Components for which we rely on single-source suppliers include, among others, the antennas and modems for all systems, the radomes for our satellite systems and the equipment used at our ATG cell site base stations.
 If we are required for any reason (including expiration of the contract, termination by one party for material breach or other termination events) to find one or more alternative suppliers, we estimate that the replacement process could take up to two years depending upon the component, and we may not be able to contract with such alternative suppliers on a timely basis, on commercially reasonable terms, or at all.
 Finding and contracting with suppliers of some components may be delayed or made more difficult by current suppliers' ownership of key intellectual property that requires alternative suppliers to either obtain rights to such intellectual property or develop new designs that do not infringe on such intellectual property.
 In addition, many of our components, such as the equipment used in our base stations, are highly integrated with other system components, which may further lengthen the time required for an alternative supplier to deliver a component that meets our system requirements.
-The single-source provider from which we historically purchased modems for our ATG and ATG-4 systems recently determined to stop manufacturing such modems.
-We intend to transition to a new mobile network technology but need a supply of modems compatible with the existing technology until the transition occurs.
-We have contracted with a supplier of certain other critical components of our system to provide such modems and such supplier has licensed the requisite intellectual property from the previous supplier.
-Due to the necessity of certain design changes and other factors, there can be no assurance that modems supplied by the new provider will be delivered adequate to meet our needs.
 We also rely on a third party to provide the links between our data centers and our ground network.
 If we are not able to continue to engage suppliers with the capabilities or capacities required by our business, or if such suppliers fail to deliver quality products, parts, equipment and services in sufficient quantities or on a timely basis consistent with our schedule, our business, financial condition and results of operations may be materially adversely affected.

-In our CA business, installation and maintenance of our airborne ATG and satellite equipment is performed by employees of third-party service providers with whom we contract, and in some cases, our airline partners can elect to have their own employees or a third-party service provider of their choice install our equipment.
+In our CA business, installation and maintenance of our airborne ATG and satellite equipment is performed by employees of third-party service providers with whom we contract, and in some cases, by our airline partners, third-party service providers with whom the airline partners contract, or OEMs.
 In our BA segment, installation of our equipment is performed by the OEMs or dealers who purchase our equipment.
 Having third parties or our customers install or maintain our equipment reduces our control over the processes, including timeliness and quality.
 If there is an equipment failure, including due to problems with the installation or maintenance processes, our reputation and our relationships with our customers could be harmed.
 The passenger jets operated by our airline partners are very costly to repair and therefore damages for claims related to faulty installation or maintenance could be material.
 Additionally, we may be forced to pay significant remediation costs and/or penalties to airlines to cover equipment failure due to installation or maintenance problems and we may not be able to be indemnified for these costs.